Azure/alz-monitor/docs/wiki/ConsumerGuide.md

 ## Customizing policy assignments

+Fixme if need to disable all alerts to be comfortable with the process.
 For details on how to customize policy and in particular initiative assignments please refer to ./CustomizePolicyAssignment.md

 ## Customizing the `ALZ-Monitor` policies